micmejia/bible-dump/NKJV/Judges/Judg 5.md

 From Ephraim _were_ those whose roots were in Amalek.
 After you, Benjamin, with your peoples, From Machir rulers came down, And from Zebulun those who bear the recruiter's staff.

 ###### 15
-And [^d]the princes of Issachar _were_ with Deborah; As Issachar, so _was_ Barak Sent into the valley [^e]under his command; Among the divisions of Reuben _There were_ great resolves of heart.
+And the princes of Issachar _were_ with Deborah; As Issachar, so _was_ Barak Sent into the valley under his command; Among the divisions of Reuben _There were_ great resolves of heart.

 ###### 16
 Why did you sit among the sheepfolds, To hear the pipings for the flocks?
 The divisions of Reuben have great searchings of heart.

 ###### 17
-Gilead stayed beyond the Jordan, And why did Dan remain [^f]on ships?
+Gilead stayed beyond the Jordan, And why did Dan remain on ships?
 Asher continued at the seashore, And stayed by his inlets.

 ###### 18
 Zebulun _is_ a people _who_ jeopardized their lives to the point of death, Naphtali also, on the heights of the battlefield.